Runaway Tour (Post Malone): Background and development

 On July 15, 2019, the rapper announced he would be going on tour again after he wrapped up the Beerbongs & Bentleys Tour on August 25, 2019.
 The tour featured the second annual Posty Fest in Arlington, and appearances at music festivals in Las Vegas and New Orleans.
 Swae Lee and Tyla Yaweh were announced as opening acts.

 On November 19, 2019, a second North American leg was announced for 2020, with Swae Lee and Tyla Yaweh returning as opening acts.

 A concert film showcasing the tour titled Post Malone: Runaway was released exclusively on Amazon Freevee on August 12, 2022.

 Reception

-Jessica Shalvoy of Variety praised Post Malone for their efforts during his show at Ingelwood, quoting that "destroying a guitar and pouring out two solo cups of what we can assume is Bud Light, finishing off his hit “Rockstar” — and fully living up to the title."
+Jessica Shalvoy of Variety praised Post Malone for their efforts during his show at Inglewood, quoting that "destroying a guitar and pouring out two solo cups of what we can assume is Bud Light, finishing off his hit “Rockstar” — and fully living up to the title."